INVENTIONS IN THE 18TH CENTURY

 Moreover in the early 18th century farmers began to improve their livestock by selective breeding.
 One of the most famous pioneers of selective breeding was Robert Bakewell (1725-1795).

 There were other minor improvements.
 On light soil farmers used marl (clay with a lime content).
 Other farmers drained their fields with stone lined trenches.
-Manure has always been used as fertiliser but in the mid-18th century farmers began to build underground tanks to protect manure from the weather.
+Manure has always been used as fertilizer but in the mid-18th century farmers began to build underground tanks to protect manure from the weather.

 The Industrial Revolution